david-j-cox/twitter-higher-ed/README.md

 twitter-higher-ed
 ==============================

-To compare social media conversations about how people talked about onlinea learning before and after COVID-19.
+To compare social media conversations about how people talked about online learning before and after COVID-19.

 Project Organization
 ------------